FodayFuard/Project/README.md

 WHERE rn = 1;
 ```

-### 1️⃣ What are the top-paying data analyst jobs in the United States?
+### 1️⃣ What are the top-paying full-time data analyst jobs in the United States?
 To find an answer to this question, I filtered the dataset for full-time data analyst jobs that were located in the United States based on the average yearly salary.
 ```sql
 SELECT